nhatminh/nhatminh.github.io/_pages/about.md

 ---

 Currently, I am working as
-- (Being Promoted) Vice Dean, In charge of Research Program at Digital Science and Technology Institute (eSTI), VKU, Vietnam
+- Deputy Head of Department of Science, Technology, and International Cooperation
-- (Being Promoted) Deputy Head of Department of Science, Technology, and International Cooperation
+- In charge of Research Program at Digital Science and Technology Institute (eSTI), VKU, Vietnam
 - Leading Research team of Intelligent Systems in eSTI
 - A collaborator with multiple research groups:
   - Networking Intelligence Lab, Kyung Hee University, Korea (Multimodal Federated Learning)